 - Credit: Archant

-Weston businesses are optimistic that a summer spending spree is imminent ahead of the reopening of non-essential retail stores on April 12.
+Weston businesses are optimistic that a summer spending spree is imminent following the reopening of non-essential retail stores on Monday (April 12).

-In accordance with the UK Government's lockdown roadmap, non-essential stores will be allowed to resume trading from Monday but 'should only be visited alone or with household groups'.
+In accordance with the UK Government's lockdown roadmap, non-essential stores have bee allowed to resume trading but 'should only be visited alone or with household groups'.

 A recent survey carried out by the Mercury suggested the majority of residents were eager to visit the town's high street and this sentiment is shared by North Somerset Council's executive member for the economy.

-Cllr Mark Canniford said: "The council is offering as much support as it can for businesses to have a successful reopening and will help with licensing for outdoor seating and other arrangements.
+Cllr Mark Canniford said: "The council has offered as much support as possible for businesses to have a successful reopening and will help with licensing for outdoor seating and other arrangements.

-"Businesses seem keen to reopen and they deserve all they can get after such a hard year.
+"Businesses have been keen to reopen and they deserve all they can get after such a hard year.
 I have held off on buying items online because I want to show support to the local businesses and I hope a spending spree is coming."